 With Anakin kind of duplicating the Luke Skywalker role, but you see the echo of where it’s all gonna go.
 Instead of destroying the Death Star, he destroys the ship that controls all the robots.
 Again, it’s like poetry, so that they rhyme.
 Every stanza kind of rhymes with the last one.

-People mock Lucas for this vision of his Star Wars movies working like poetry.
-I’m not here to mock it, because I see it.
-This rhyming has not always but often vexed me when I’m trying to enjoy Star Wars stories.
+People mock Lucas for this vision.
+I’m not here to mock it.
+I see it.
+This rhyming has often vexed me when I’m trying to enjoy Star Wars stories.
 In poetry, there is a kind of rhyme called “rime riche,” in which all the syllables of the words rhymed are nearly or completely identical.
 The cleverness of rime riche is often in finding a word’s homophone to rhyme it with.
 The absolutely identical form isn’t popular in English-language poetry anymore.
 More frequently, in English the pleasure of a rhyme is the rhyming of unexpected words and sometimes a rhyme that is often not immediately noticeable.
 But done awkwardly, it sounds like thumping along in a car with a flat tire or a light freighter with hinky hydraulics.
 You anticipate each bump and shudder, the periodicity of aggravation.

 Lucas’ cinematic poetry relies heavily on rime riche.
-He rhymes the same characters together with each other trying to create resonance.
+He rhymes characters with each other trying to create resonance.
 Events, actions and particular lines of dialog recur in different spaces with different characters.
 Characters have some similarity with characters who have gone before or who we know will appear later.
 And some people love his poetry.
-It has been embraced in everything from tv series to games to fanfiction. but I am more of a free verse woman.
-I am ambivalent about Lucas’ poetry.
-I don’t feel a flush of pleasure when I hear, “I’ve got a bad feeling about this” again.** Sometimes the reference or the poetry overwhelms the story.
+It has been embraced in everything from tv series to games to fanfiction, I am ambivalent about Lucas’ poetry.
+But I am more of a free verse woman.
+I don’t feel a flush of pleasure when I hear, “I’ve got a bad feeling about this” again.** Sometimes the reference or the rhyme overwhelms the story.
 And the story that is being told, the one unfolding right now, should be primary.
 But it turns out that like all things genre, it’s how creators use a convention that counts.

 When we first meet Doctor Aphra, “scoundrel” and “rogue archaeologist,” she has infiltrated an Imperial facility to steal a quarantined personality matrix for a droid that was considered to dangerous for use.
 Aphra sticks the chip into a protocol droid and creates C3P0’s disturbing mirror image, 000, a droid whose interests include torture and collecting humanoid blood.
 His companion is, BT-1, an assassin droid whose capabilities for doing things like flying ships, opening doors and shutting down all the trash compactors on the detention level have been replaced with guns and missiles.
 BT-1 had destroyed its own testing facility before blasting itself into space and refusing to wake up for anyone.
 Aphra calls them, “Triple Zero” and “Bee Tee.”
 And it’s lovely bit of twisted, slanting rhyme form Gillen and Larroca.
 Who doesn’t love a murderbot reflection of Threepio and Artoo?
 Their terrifying shenanigans are one of my favorite parts of both Darth Vader and Doctor Aphra.